-QS# QUICK START TITLE DESCRIPTION WHO IT SERVES Qui ck Starts for Rental Housing 1 Create a Modular Housing Strategy Create a strategy to develop more modular supportive housing in partnership with BC Housing.
-People experiencing or at risk of homelessness 2 Regulate Short-term Rental Housing 3 Adopt a Robust Tenant Assistance Policy The Task Force endorses a robust tenant relocation policy.
+2S # QUICK START TITLE DESCRIPTION WHO IT SERVES Qui ck Starts for Rental Housing 1 Create a Modular Housing Strategy Create a strategy to develop more modular supportive housing in partnership with BC Housing.
+People experiencing or a risk of homelessness 2 Regulate Short-term Rental Housing 3 Adopt a Robust Tenant Assistance Policy The Task Force endorses a robust tenant relocation policy.
 Detailed recommendations to follow in the Final Report.
 Renters 4 Establish a Rent Bank Using Housing Fund Monies Create a rent bank providing no-fee loans for low-income renters.
 Renters, particularly those with lower incomes 5 Scale Up/Increase Additional Density for Projects with Below-market Rentals Encourage the practice of approving additional density for projects providing below-market rental housing.
 Renters, particularly those with lower incomes Qui ck Starts for Housin g Partnerships 6 Partner with BC Housing, Non-profits, and Private Developers for More Non- Market Housing Pursue partnerships that leverage the contributions of the City, BC Housing, non-profit societies, and private developers to provide more non-market and below-market rental housing.
 Renters, especially those with low income and/or special needs 7 Use a Portfolio Approach for the City Lands Program for Non-Market Housing Adopt a portfolio approach to the existing City Lands Program for Non-Market Housing, under which suitable lands would be identified and offered for lease on a bulk basis.
 Renters, especially those with low income and/or special needs Qui ck Starts for Land U se, Zoning and Approvals 8 Simplify Zoning and Other Requirements to Increase the Number of Homes in More Neighbourhoods Initiate a review of zoning and other requirements to make it easier to build small-scale multiple family homes in a wider variety of neighbourhoods.
-Renters and homebuyers wanting to live in modest sized, ground-oriented housing Qui ck Starts for Resear ch 9 Commission a Land Value Capture Study Study land value capture practices, including opportunities to capture the financial benefits from increased density outside of Town Centres.
-Could provide a new funding source for affordable housing 10 Gather Data on Empty Homes Obtain data from BC Assessment and/or other sources to determine the number of empty homes in Burnaby.
-Renters
+Renters and homebuyers wanting to live in modest sized, ground-oriented housing Qui ck Starts for Resear ch 50 6 Commission a Land Value Capture Study Study land value capture practices, including opportunities to capture the financial benefits from increased density Could provide a new funding source for 9 outside of Town Centres. affordable housing